Taras Yuryk

-Biography
+Early life and career

 Taras Yuryk was born on 9 December 1980.

 Between 2001 and 2002, he was the head of the legal department of "Bolear MED" in Ternopil.

-In 2002, he graduated from the Ternopil Academy of National Economy (now Ternopil National University of Economics).
+In 2002, he graduated from the Ternopil Academy of National Economy (now West Ukrainian National University).

 From 2002 to 2003, he was a legal advisor of the Ternopil branch of JSC "Ukrinbank", and from 2003 to 2004, he was a senior legal advisor.

 In February to May 2005, he was the acting head of the legal department of the Ternopil branch of TAS-Komertsbank JSC.
 Until 2006, he was the head of the legal department.

 Since 2005, he is a member and co-founder of the Ternopil Regional Organization "Regional Investment Research Fund".

 From 2006 to 2010, he was the head of the Ternopil branch of JSC "Transbank", Western regional branch.

 From 2010 to 2011, he was deputy director of the Western Regional Directorate (head of the Ternopil branch) of Evrogazbank JSC.

-In 2014, he was a member of the Supervisory Board of Protection Group LLC.
+In 2014, he was a member of the supervisory board of Protection Group LLC.

-Politics
+Political career

-Yuryk was a candidate for the Verkhovna Rada from the Petro Poroshenko Bloc in Zboriv single-mandate electoral district No. 165.
-Based on the results of the vote, he becomes a member of parliament, a People's Deputy of Ukraine.
+During the 2014 Ukrainian parliamentary election Yuryk ran as the Petro Poroshenko Bloc candidate for People's Deputy of Ukraine representing Ukraine's 165th electoral district, located in Ternopil Oblast.
+He was successfully elected.